nodejs/undici/README.md

   Default: `1e3` milliseconds (1s).

 - `requestTimeout: Number`, the timeout after which a request will time out.
-  Monitors time between request being enqueued and receiving a response.
+  Monitors time between request is dispatched on socket and receiving a response.
 Use `0` to disable it entirely.
   Default: `30e3` milliseconds (30s).